-- A. The completed Work will provide for the construction of a limestone boulder artificial reef off of the southern end of Anna Maria Island, Manatee County, Florida, as identified on the Plans.
-In general, the Work shall include the purchase, transport and placement of acceptable limestone boulders, in accordance with the contract documents, to create an artificial underwater reef, final cleanup, and restoration of any disturbed area within or adjacent to the project. - B. The Contractor shall furnish all surveying, working drawings, labor, materials, equipment, tools, services and incidentals necessary to complete all Work required by these Specifications and as shown on the Contract Drawings. - C. The Contractor shall perform the Work complete, in place and ready for continuous service and shall include any repairs, replacements, and/or restoration required as a result of damages caused by the Contractor or the Contractor's activities including those of the Contractor's subcontractor. - D. The Contractor shall furnish and install all materials, equipment and labor which is reasonably and properly inferable and necessary for the proper completion of the Work, whether specifically indicated in the Contract Documents or not.
+- A. The completed Work will provide for the construction of a geotextile tube structure north of the north jetty at Longboat Pass on the southern end of Anna Maria Island, Manatee County, Florida, as identified on the Plans.
+In general, the Work shall include the purchase, transport and installation of a geotextile tube structure in accordance with the contract documents, final cleanup, and restoration of any disturbed area within or adjacent to the project. - B. The Contractor shall furnish all surveying, working drawings, labor, materials, equipment, tools, services and incidentals necessary to complete all Work required by these Specifications and as shown on the Contract Drawings. - C. The Contractor shall perform the Work complete, in place and ready for continuous service and shall include any repairs, replacements, and/or restoration required as a result of damages caused by the Contractor or the Contractor's activities including those of the Contractor's subcontractor. - D. The Contractor shall furnish and install all materials, equipment and labor which is reasonably and properly inferable and necessary for the proper completion of the Work, whether specifically indicated in the Contract Documents or not.